mariuzka/pop2net/docs/developers.rst

 Installation
 ============

-To install popy for development, it is strongly advised to use `poetry <https://python-poetry.org/>`_.
+To install pop2net for development, it is strongly advised to use `poetry <https://python-poetry.org/>`_.
 This has to be installed outside the virtual environment.
 The recommended way to have poetry installed, generally is via `pipx <https://pipx.pypa.io/stable/installation/>`_.
 Once poetry is installed, just run ``poetry install`` from within the repository to install the package, all dependencies as well as all test and development dependencies.